Rosemary-Garlic Roasted Yellow Potatoes

 This post may contain affiliate links.
 Please read my disclosure policy.

-This is my house recipe for crusty, crispy roasted potatoes, a simple dish that gets everyone excited whenever it’s on the table.
-I’ve perfected the steps for making them to a “T.” Slice yellow potatoes into chunks and roast them on a sheet pan with plenty of extra-virgin olive oil, salt and pepper.
+My house recipe for crusty, crispy roasted potatoes, a simple dish that gets everyone excited whenever it’s on the table.
+I’ve perfected the steps to a “T.” Slice yellow potatoes into chunks and roast them on a sheet pan with plenty of extra-virgin olive oil, salt and pepper.
 With fresh rosemary and garlic, these potatoes smell amazing in the oven — I’ll bet you can’t eat just one!

 Chunky-cut roasted potatoes are undeniably delectable — with their crisp, slightly caramelized edges and creamy-soft insides, it’s honestly hard to stop eating them.
 When dinner doesn’t call for a side of rustic olive-oil mashed potatoes, these bite-sized beauties are what’s on the menu.